Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: System description

 \subsection{Received signal}

-As customary, a range gating operation is at first performed by projecting the signal impinging on each receive element along a delayed version of each transmit waveform (this is tantamount to sampling the output of a filter matched to the waveform), with the delay tied to the distance of the inspected resolution cell from the transmitter and the receiver.
-Accordingly, a $\ddot{N}_{r}\times \bar{N}_{r}$ observation matrix, say $\bm{R}$, is obtained, whose rows contains the $\bar{N}_{r}$ samples (one for each transmit element) taken at each of the $\ddot{N}_{r}$ receive elements; in the presence of a steady target, this matrix can be modeled as
+A range gating operation is at first performed by projecting the signal impinging on each receive element along a delayed version of each transmit waveform (this is tantamount to sampling the output of a filter matched to the waveform), with the delay tied to the distance of the inspected resolution cell from the transmitter and the receiver~\cite{2006-Fishler-MIMOradar,book-Li-Stoica}.
+The available data samples are organized into a vector $\bm{r}\in\mathbb{C}^{\ddot{N}_{r}\bar{N}_{r}}$ that, in the presence of a steady target, can be modeled as